hacksjs/brand/README.md

-# Hacks.js logos and branding artwork
+# Hacks.js brand

-This branch holds documentation for the maintainers of this repository.
+The `latest/dev` holds documentation for the maintainers of this repository.
 If you're looking for the Hacks.js logos, checkout the `latest/release` branch.

 ## Documentation